shane-ks/Fractal-Viewer-OCaml/README.md

 <img width="1276" alt="Screenshot 2023-04-30 at 9 20 40 PM" src="https://user-images.githubusercontent.com/35178804/235389121-f39897b5-2788-4c73-a6f7-96edf9797e19.png">

-To use the program, first install xquartz and run `opam install graphics`.
-The version of OCaml used was `4.12.0`.
-Then, just run the command `make all` followed by `./main.byte`.
-It uses the OCaml Graphics module.
+To use the program:
+1. Install xquartz.
+If you're on MacOS, you can install it with homebrew via `brew install xquartz`.
+Otherwise, you can install it from their website.
+2. The version of OCaml I used was `4.12.0`, so ensure you have an environment with that version.
+3. Install OCaml's graphics module with `opam install graphics`.
+4. Run `make all`.
+5. Run `./main.byte`.

 To zoom into an area, just click on the screen once and then again to denote the area.
-Press 'q' to quit or 'e' to enhance the picture by increasing the number of iterations.
+Press `q` to quit or `e` to enhance the picture by increasing the number of iterations.
 You can adjust the resolution, coloring, function to be used for fractal generation, and complex region to calculate.
+All configuration settings are in `config.ml`.

 Some pictures generated with the software: